theknight1509/master_project/bestfit_param_omega/find_bestfit_param_v2/README.md

 -----------

 - yield-tables for agb and massive stars
-- transitionmass
+- transitionmass **? mass limits where you switch between different tables?**
 - population 3 stars yield tables and IMF boundaries

 - number of type 1a supernovae
 - yield tables for type 1a supernovae
 - delay-time distribution of type 1a supernovae (three types plus direct normalization).
+** You should mention where all the yield tables come from (references)**

 Results
 --------
-- Other agb and massive yield tables are buggy
+- Other agb and massive yield tables are buggy **Explain how they are buggy**
 - Population III stars
-  - various tables have no effect on spectroscopic data
+  - various tables have no effect on spectroscopic data **Can you explain in two lines why?
+I assume it's because you're considering heavy elements that are not produced in significant amounts by popIII stars.
+Btw. you should probably also comment on the discrepancy in Eu first time you show it (just stating that your only partway in the parameter tuning)**
   ![pop3-tables](data/star_parameters_v3_n300.png)
-  - boundaries of initial mass function
+  - boundaries of initial mass function **Does not appear to have any significant effect either**
   ![pop3-imf](data/star_parameters_v4_n300.png)
 - Transitionmass between AGB and massive stars have almost no effect on spectroscopic iron, higher transitionmass means lower iron but the effect is neglectable.
-Leave as is!
+Leave as is! ** Rather state that you leave it at the default value of XX**
 ![transitionmass](data/star_parameters_v2_n30.png)
-- SN1a numbers scale all spectroscopic abundances up and down (unsurprisingly).
+- SN1a numbers ** rates?** scale all spectroscopic abundances up and down (unsurprisingly).
 Want a value somewhere between 1e-4 and 1e-3 supernovae per solar mass.
 This prioritizes iron over oxygen.
   - nb1a ~ 8e-4
 ![sn1a-numbers1](data/sn1a_parameters_v1_spectro_n30.png)
-- SN1a delay-time distribution:
+- SN1a delay-time distribution: **Explain in few words what the delay time distribution is, and that power-law, gaussian and exponential are the standard choices (provide a reference, can possibly just be an OMEGA paper**
   - power-law: Minimal effect, flatter distribution gives slightly less iron between 1 and 6 Gyr.
   ![sn1a-power-law](data/sn1a_parameters_v2_power_spectro_n30.png)
   - gaussian: slighlty less iron for distribution with old mean.